jjquek/jjquek/README.md

 ## 🔭 I’m currently working on

 a project I've tentatively titled *Slow To Speak*.
-(A friend remarked that the name is quite negative, like 'constipation'.
-Oh well.)
-This is a project I'm building from the ground up: writing the spec, wireframing, learning the full-stack, and deployment.
+This is a long-term project I'm building from the ground up: writing the spec, wireframing, learning the full-stack, and deployment.
 To check it out, take a look at the repository pinned below or visit the [gitbook](https://barry-in-his-moms-basement.gitbook.io/slow-to-speak-the-journey/) for the ongoing story!

 ## 📫 How to reach me
 - [Twitter](https://twitter.com/barrtholemew)